pvgenuchten/gp-ogc-api-records/README.md

 # Good Practice: INSPIRE discovery services based on OGC API - Records

-This repository contains a specification for setting up INSPIRE discover services based on the [OGC API - Records standard](https://www.opengeospatial.org/standards/ogcapi-records) (currently in draft).
+This repository contains a specification for setting up INSPIRE discovery services based on the [OGC API - Records standard](https://ogcapi.ogc.org/records/) (currently in draft).

 A [specification document](/spec/gp-ogc-api-records.md) is under development by experts from NL, FI and JRC.
 It will be submitted for review and testing to experts in the INSPIRE maintenance and implementation expert group (MIG) as well as solution providers who were already providing implementations of the standard.